José Serrano Adobe

 The José Serrano Adobe is a historic 1863 adobe house in Lake Forest, Orange County, California.
-The property is one of four historic buildings in the Heritage Hill Historic Park.
+The property is one of four historic buildings at Heritage Hill Historic Park.
 It was listed on the National Register of Historic Places on May 24, 1976.

 History

 The adobe was built by José Serrano in 1863, on the 10688 acre Rancho Canada de los Alisos granted by Governor Juan B. Alvarado in 1842 and Governor Pio Pico in 1846.
 It is the second of five adobe structures built by the Serranos on the rancho.
 Serrano and his family lived in the adobe raising longhorn cattle until a series of droughts, beginning in 1863 and continuing intermittently through 1883, forced the family to divide the ranch and mortgage several sections.

 Dwight Whiting, who played a major role in the development of El Toro (Lake Forest), purchased the Serrano Adobe and a significant area of the rancho in 1884.
 His son, George Whiting, made extensive additions to the dwelling in 1932, adding a dining room, bedroom, and kitchen.
 Shortly after George Whiting's restoration effort, the Serrano Adobe was nominated and accepted as California State Landmark #199.
 The extensive gardens include two pepper trees, both over a hundred years old.

 The last private owner, V.P.
 Baker, used the home from 1958 to 1969, restoring and refurnishing the house as a vacation home and a meeting place for the Aliso Water Company.
 The Bakers sold the 5000 acre Baker Ranch to Occidental Petroleum in 1969 for $11 million with the requirement that the new owners donate the Serrano Adobe to a public agency for preservation.
 In 1974, Deane Brothers, a development subsidiary of Occidental Petroleum, proceeded to donate 55.9 acre round the Serrano Adobe and Serrano Creek to the County of Orange.